-GED testing gives adults without a high school diploma the opportunity to acquire a certificate that’s equivalent to a common HS diploma.
-In Washington State, applicants need to be 16 years old or older though 16, 17, or 18-year-olds may qualify only if they meet additional requirements.
+GED testing gives adults without a high school diploma the opportunity to acquire a certificate that’s equivalent to a common high school diploma.
+In Washington State, applicants need to be 16 years old or older, though 16, 17, or 18-year-olds may qualify only if they meet additional requirements.
 Testing is only open to state residents, but there’s no requirement to first attain sufficient results on a qualification test, except when taking the GED test online.

 What is the GED cost in Washington?

 In Washington State, the cost for GED testing is $144 for the entire GED battery (or $36 per individual subtest) for both on-site and online testing.
 So the online GED test will set you back also $144 (or $36 per subtest), but you may as well add the cost of four GED Ready tests ($28), which totals it all to $172.
 Students in Onsego’s My Advantage Plan get 4 GED Ready practice tests at no cost.

 You have the liberty to register for, pay for, and take the four modules one (or more) at a time.
 To register and pay for the exam and to schedule your tests, you need to set up an account online at GED.com/MyGED.

 Disclaimer: It is Onsego’s priority to provide comprehensive online GED preparatory support.
 While we strive to provide accurate and helpful information here, it is essential you check the above details with official GED sources to ensure accuracy.